CallumBoi0013/attract-extra/layouts/extended/README.md

     //you can access objects later by the id you provided ExtendedObjects.add_image("logo", "logo.png", 0, 0, fe.layout.width, fe.layout.height);
     ExtendedObjects.add_artwork("game", "snap", 0, 0, fe.layout.width, fe.layout.height);
-    //add your animations - object.animate(type, cfg) - type is currently "translate" or "property";
+    //add your animations - object.animate(cfg)
-    ExtendedObjects.get("logo").animate("translate");
+    local move = {
+        which = "translate",
+        from = "offtopright",
+        to = "top"
+    }
+    ExtendedObjects.get("logo").animate(move);
-    //you can provide your own configuration options for the animation in a table, options are shown below ExtendedObjects.get("game").animate("translate", { duration = 1500, when = Transition.FromOldSelection, easing = "out", tween = "back", from = "offscreenbottom", to = "bottom" });
+    //you can provide many options for the animation in a table, options are shown below local offscreen = {
+        which = "translate",
+        duration = 1500,
+        when = When.FromOldSelection,
+        easing = "out",
+        tween = "back",
+        from = "offscreenbottom",
+        to = "bottom"
+    }
+    ExtendedObjects.get("game").animate(offscreen);
 ```

 ###.animate() parameters
-    type:               "translate" or "property" (or others if you include a file from extended\animations\..)
-    cfg:                optional table (surround with { } ) that contains your animation config options
+    cfg:                table (surround with { } ) that contains your animation config options

 ###.animate() config variables
     OPTION              DEFAULT                         DESCRIPTION
+    which               translate                       type of animation: "translate" or "property" (or others if you include a file from extended\animations\..)
     when                When.FromOldSelection           when to run animation, a transition type (When.TYPE) or When.Always
     wait                true                            wait until the animation is finished before the next transition starts
     restart             true                            if an animation is still running and transition state occurs again, restart it